 This article shows you how to connect Power BI to Multiple Excel Sheets and how to load and use data present in those Excel sheets.

-To demonstrate the Connect Power BI to Multiple Excel Sheets, we will load data from multiple tables or sheets in an excel file to Power BI and generate a bar chart.
+To demonstrate the Connect to Multiple Excel Sheets, we will load data from multiple tables or sheets in an Excel file to the desktop and generate a bar chart.

 How to Connect Power BI to Multiple Excel Sheets